Ruhul127/Math-Challenge-Game/README.md

 ## ⚙️ Configuration

 Modify `app.py` to customize the game settings:
-- Adjust difficulty (number range & targets)
+- Adjust difficulty (number range & targets) to suit different skill levels.
-- Change the timer duration
+- Change the timer duration for more or less challenge.
-- Tweak OpenAI model parameters for hints
+- Tweak OpenAI model parameters for hints to provide more accurate and user-friendly suggestions.

 ## 🎮 How to Play

 1. A target number and six available numbers are displayed.
-2. Drag numbers into the equation builder.
+2. Drag numbers into the equation builder to construct an equation.
-3. Use operation buttons (+, -, ×, ÷) to form an equation.
+3. Use operation buttons (+, -, ×, ÷) to form a valid mathematical expression.
 4. Add parentheses for complex operations if needed.
-5. Click **"Check Solution"** to validate your equation.
+5. Click **"Check Solution"** to validate your equation and receive instant feedback.
-6. Try to match the target number exactly!
+6. Try to match the target number exactly to win the challenge!

 ## 📂 Project Structure